GATB/gatb-core/README.md

 # Documentation

-API documentation is available [here](http://gatb-core.gforge.inria.fr/doc/api/).
+The complete GATB-Core documentation is available [here](http://gatb-core.gforge.inria.fr/doc/api/).
+It contains: API, code snippets, compile instructions, *etc*.

 Nevertheless, you can create a local copy of the documentation as follows (we suppose you already compiled the c++ code, see above; requires 'doxygen'):